Code-dot-mil/code.mil/_pages/getting-started.md

     content: |
       Awesome!
 We're really happy to hear about all the great things that the DoD is doing on a regular basis.
 You may not be aware, but just about any code produced by a federal employee is in the public domain, meaning any US citizen has a right to access the code and use it - even if it's not open sourced (with certain security exceptions).
 This impacts your open source efforts because it means that you cannot restrict any usage rights to any US citizen.

       However, other countries can enforce our open source licenses, even for code in the public domain.
 Additionally, it can be good guidance for public contributors to identify what open source license and contribution policy govern a project.
-The code.mil team recommends attaching an open source license along with an "intent" document that clearly indicates how the government intends the code to be released, even if in the United States the law says it is public domain.
+The Code.mil team recommends attaching an open source license along with an "intent" document that clearly indicates how the government intends the code to be released, even if in the United States the law says it is public domain.

       ### Next Steps